Sarah627/Java_miniatures/README.md

     > public & class are both keywords all written in lower case letters
     >
-    > HelloWorld is the name of the class and it must be written in [pascal case](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/#pascal-case) (the first letter of each word is capital)
+    > HelloWorld is the name of the class ,and it must be written in [pascal case](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/#pascal-case) (the first letter of each word is capital)
     >
     > inside the curly braces `{}` we are going to illustrate our code

-    - keywords or reserved words are predefined words in a programming language with a specific use, you can't use them for naming (simply, because the compiler will be confused if it's the word used by the language to identify some order to be executed by the program or it's just a programmer defined variable)
+    - keywords or reserved words are predefined words in a programming language with a specific use, you can't use them for naming (simply, because the compiler will be confused if it's the word used by the language to identify some order to be executed by the program ,or it's just a programmer defined variable)

     - every java program should at least have one class, to execute the program we should have a _main method_ (in other words method its name is "main")
     - inside our created class we define the main method as follows: